danielmcormond/danielmcormond.com/_posts/2011-02-21-how-to-use-microsoft-ie-vpc-images-with-virtualbox-on-mac-os-x.markdown

 # Extract

-Open and run the XPSP3-IE * .EXE file(s) you downloaded from Microsoft using Wine.
+Open and run the `XPSP3-IE\*.EXE` file(s) you downloaded from Microsoft using Wine.
 You can place the extracted files wherever you want.

-Extract the PROWin32.exe file you downloaded from Intel using The Unarchiver application.
+Extract the `PROWin32.exe` file you downloaded from Intel using The Unarchiver application.

 # Prepare Drivers

 Run the Disk Utility application (Applications > Utilities > Disk Utility) and create a new disk image (File > New > Disk Image from Folder).

-Select the PROWin32 folder which you created when you extracted the download from Intel.
+Select the `PROWin32` folder which you created when you extracted the download from Intel.

-Save the disk image as (Image Format: DVD/CD master) with (Encryption: none).
-You can save it whatever you want, but you should end up with a PROWin32.cdr file.
+Save the disk image as `Image Format: DVD/CD master` with `Encryption: none`.
+You can save it wherever you want, but you should end up with a `PROWin32.cdr` file.

-Run this command to convert the .cdr file to a Windows compatible .iso with this command:
+Convert the .cdr file to a Windows compatible .iso with this command:

 `hdiutil makehybrid -iso -joliet -o /full/path/to/PROWin32.iso /full/path/to/PROWin32.cdr`